Ballswap Price Tops $0.0001 on Major Exchanges (BSP)

-Ballswap (BSP) traded 19.8% lower against the U.S. dollar during the one day period ending at 15:00 PM ET on April 1st.
-Ballswap has a total market capitalization of $41.62 million and $403.30 worth of Ballswap was traded on exchanges in the last day.
-During the last seven days, Ballswap has traded down 49.6% against the U.S. dollar.
-One Ballswap token can now be purchased for $0.0001 or 0.00000000 BTC on exchanges.
+Ballswap (BSP) traded 8.4% lower against the U.S. dollar during the one day period ending at 18:00 PM ET on April 2nd.
+Over the last week, Ballswap has traded down 44.9% against the U.S. dollar.
+One Ballswap token can currently be bought for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Ballswap has a market capitalization of $35.98 million and approximately $428.55 worth of Ballswap was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.